Jessica Raine

-Jessica Raine (née Lloyd; born 1981 or 1982) is an English actress.
-She is best known for her roles as Jenny Lee in the television series Call the Midwife (2012–2014) and Verity Lambert in the television film An Adventure in Space and Time (2013).
-Raine portrayed Catherine Parr in Becoming Elizabeth, a historical drama series featuring Elizabeth I as a teenager, in June 2022.
-From October 2022 she played the lead role in the TV thriller series The Devil's Hour.
+Jessica Raine (born Jessica Lloyd; May 14, 1982) is an English actress.
+She rose to prominence as Nurse Jennifer Lee in Call the Midwife (2012–2014) and in 2013 played Verity Lambert in An Adventure in Space and Time.
+Raine portrayed Jane Rochford in the 2015 TV series Wolf Hall, and Catherine Parr in Becoming Elizabeth in 2022, and has played the lead role in The Devil's Hour since 2022.
 She has also had roles in stage and radio plays.

 Early life and education

-Raine was born Jessica Lloyd in Eardisley, Herefordshire, where she was raised on her father's farm.
+Raine was born Jessica Lloyd in in Eardisley, Herefordshire, where she was raised on a farm.
 She is the younger of two daughters of farmer Allan Lloyd (descended from the Lloyd family of Baynham Hall, who were well known for generations as bonesetters alongside their farming activities), and his wife Sue.

 Raine was educated in Kington, Herefordshire, and wanted to be an actress from the age of 13, as her father starred in amateur dramatics with the Eardisley Little Theatre.
 In sixth form she studied theatre at A-Level, and a BTEC in photography at Hereford College of Arts.

 Raine studied drama and cultural studies at the University of the West of England, Bristol.
 After graduating, she was turned down by every drama school she applied to, so went to Thailand and taught English as a second language.